George McAfee

-George Anderson McAfee (March 13, 1918 – March 4, 2009) was an American professional football player who was a back for the Chicago Bears from 1940 to 1941 and 1945 to 1950 in the National Football League (NFL).
+George Anderson McAfee (March 13, 1918 – March 4, 2009) was an American professional football halfback, defensive back and return specialist who played for the Chicago Bears from 1940 to 1941 and 1945 to 1950 in the National Football League (NFL).
 As an undergraduate at Duke University, McAfee starred in baseball and track and field as well as college football.
 McAfee was elected to the College Football Hall of Fame and the Pro Football Hall of Fame.
 As of 2018, he still holds the NFL record for punt return average in a career.

 Early life and college

 George McAfee was born in Corbin, Kentucky.
 He was the 10th of 12 children, and he often joked that the first children awake in the morning were the only ones who could wear shoes for the day.
 Soon after his birth, his family moved to Ironton, Ohio, where he attended Ironton High School.

 McAfee earned a scholarship to play college football at Duke University in 1937.
 During his three years at Duke, the team compiled a record of 24–4–1.
 He led the Blue Devils to Southern Conference (SoCon) championships in 1938 and 1939.
-The 1938 Duke Blue Devils football team was unscored upon and unbeaten until the Rose Bowl, when the USC Trojans scored a touchdown with less than a minute remaining to win, 7-3.
+The 1938 Duke Blue Devils football team was unscored upon and unbeaten until the Rose Bowl, when the USC Trojans scored a touchdown with less than a minute remaining to win, 7–3.
 That Duke team was nicknamed the Iron Dukes.

 In his senior season in 1939, McAfee led the team in rushing, receiving, scoring, kickoff returns, punt returns, interceptions, and punting.
 He earned All-America honors from the Associated Press, United Press, Central Press, and Newspaper Enterprise Association, among others.

 McAfee also batted .353 as a center fielder for the Duke Blue Devils baseball team and captured a Southern Conference 100-meter championship as a senior.